Flood Insurance 101

 We have partnered with several local insurance companies to provide technical assistance with understanding your flood insurance policy and how your premiums are calculated.
 You can contact Heist Insurance at 609-399-0655, McMahon Insurance at 609-399-0060, Brown & Brown Insurance at 609-390-3360, Flood Risk Evaluator (FRE) (Handout(PDF)) at 866-599-7066, or Byrne Insurance Agency at 609-522-3406.
 Have your Elevation Certificate and your Insurance Policy with you when you call.
 Any other insurance companies that want to assist our community in this outreach efforts please contact NJ Coastal Coalition acmcoastalcoalition@gmail.com.

-We will be holding a flood insurance outreach meeting on Saturday, October 28, 2023, 9:00AM at the Strathmere Fire House.
-Please bring a copy of your Elevation Certificate, Flood Insurance Declaration Page, and two pictures of the exterior of your home.
+We annually hold a flood insurance outreach meeting.
+You will need a copy of your Elevation Certificate, Flood Insurance Declaration Page, and two pictures of the exterior of your home.
 We will have insurance agents and engineers to help you review your information to make sure you are being rated properly.
-If you have any additional questions, please reach out to our floodplain manager, Greg Valesi, at 732-995-5994.